Address: Moulton Way, Northampton, NN3 6XJ

 Typically, the station will attend about 900 incidents every year, and helping them to tackle those are the station’s appliances.
 Moulton has one fire pump for its wholetime firefighters and a dedicated compact pump – which is slightly smaller as it seats five instead of six – for its on-call crew, who will respond to incidents when alerted.

 Moulton is also home to one of two aerial rescue pumps in the county, the other being located in Corby.
-The aerial at Moulton – which is known as Zeus – combines a fire pump with a mobile aerial ladder that can reach 28 metres into the air to tackle fires at height, factory blazes or provide rescue from tall buildings.
+The aerial at Moulton has a mobile aerial ladder that can reach 42 metres into the air to tackle fires at height, factory blazes or provide rescue from tall buildings.

 The prime mover is also based at Moulton – which acts as a hook that can be attached to all the emergency pods dotted across stations in the county.
 If the foam pod in Kettering is needed, then the prime mover will be deployed from Moulton to transport it to the required destination.